-For projects requiring RMR use the following, otherwise delete all the way through the end of the section:
+For projects requiring RMR, otherwise delete.

 District Policy APR 1905 - Risk Management Policy for Permitting New and Modified Sources specifies that for an increase in emissions associated with a proposed new source or modification, the District perform an analysis to determine the possible impact to the nearest resident or worksite.